 That was how the Israeli government described what happened in Beirut in February 1983.
 What the statement from Israel doesn't mention is that the Israel Defense Forces commander left when the Marine Corps' officer in charge climbed upon the Israeli tank, pistol drawn and told them they could cross Marine lines "over my dead body."

-Marines were in Lebanon following a negotiated ceasefire agreement between Israel and the Palestine Liberation Organization (PLO), hoping to end each side's involvement in the ongoing Lebanese Civil War.
+Marines were in Lebanon after a negotiated ceasefire agreement between Israel and the Palestine Liberation Organization (PLO), hoping to end each side's involvement in the ongoing Lebanese Civil War.
 A four-nation Multinational Force (MNF) was created to keep the peace as the PLO evacuated the country, along with other foreign forces.

 Lebanon's civil war had been going on since 1975.
-Christian militias, secular Arabs, Shi'a Muslims, Sunni Muslims, Druze, Maronites and Armenians all formed their militia groups alongside the external forces, which included the PLO, IDF, Syria and the Soviet Union.
+Christian militias, secular Arabs, Shi'a Muslims, Sunni Muslims, Druze, Maronites and Armenians formed their militia groups alongside the external forces, which included the PLO, IDF, Syria and the Soviet Union.

 In the middle of all of that were French, British and Italian peacekeeping troops, along with U.S. Marines.
-The MNF's mission was to prevent attacks between the Lebanese Army and Israel Defense Forces as the two sides negotiated a bilateral end to the war that had been raging since Israel invaded Lebanon in June 1982.
+The MNF's mission was to prevent attacks between the Lebanese army and Israel Defense Forces as the sides negotiated a bilateral end to the war that had been raging since Israel invaded Lebanon in June 1982.